Join the conversation

 Are you considering an international road trip?
-Exciting as it may be, it's important to understand the rules of driving abroad with your UK licence.
+Exciting as it may be, it's important to understand different countries might have varying rules and requirements.

 International Driving Permit (IDP)

 If you're renting a car abroad, the rental company will usually ask to see your UK driving licence.
 Make sure you're familiar with the insurance policies provided and whether additional coverage is needed.
-It's also wise to check if the rental company has any specific requirements for UK licence holders.

 If you are hiring a vehicle whilst abroad, the company hiring you the vehicle will likely ask to check your driving licence information when you are collecting the car.